ksens/p4-ee-sw-license/README.md

-# p4-ee-sw-license

-## LICENSE.txt
-Paradigm4 Enterprise Edition Software License

-## licensing.sh
+# licensing.sh

-Added script that on running on a directory, detects files where P4 EE license is missing, and adds the license to those files
+- Script to make life easier while adding licenses en-mass to files in a selected directory.
+- File types on which license is to be added has to be hard-coded for now in the script (e.g. ".R .py")
+- Files already containing the P4 license are not touched

 **Usage**: